Dysthymic Disorder: Recognizing Depressive Symptoms

 Note: Dysthymic disorder was a mood disorder in the fourth edition of the Diagnostic and Statistical Manual of Mental Disorders (DSM-4).
 However, in the most recent version of the DSM, the DSM-5, this condition has been renamed persistent depressive disorder (PDD).

-Persistent depressive disorder, often called dysthymia, is a depressive disorder that lasts for over two years for adults and over a year for children and adolescents.
+Persistent depressive disorder, often called dysthymia, is a depressive disorder that lasts for over two years in adults and over a year in children and adolescents.
 To understand dysthymic disorder, it can be helpful to look at the diagnostic criteria for this condition and how to find support if you believe you are living with it.

 Talking with a therapist can help persistent depressive disorder

 Dysthymia, properly called persistent depressive disorder (PDD), is a depressive disorder lasting for over two years.
 It causes similar symptoms to major depressive disorder (MDD).
 However, the symptoms are often milder and last for longer.
 Try thinking of it as a milder but chronic major depressive disorder.
-The word “dysthymia” comes from the Greek language and roughly translates to “bad state of mind.”
+The word “dysthymia” comes from the Greek word “dusthumia” which roughly translates to “bad state of mind.”

 PDD is sometimes referred to as a “low-grade” or low-level” depression” by psychiatrists.
 However, this labeling doesn’t mean that the condition is not severe or does not cause functional impairments.
-Although the symptoms may be less harsh, their chronic nature can interfere with a person’s livelihood.
+Although the symptoms may be less severe than those of MDD, the chronic nature of PDD can interfere with a person’s life.

-According to the DSM-5, individuals must have at least two of the following symptoms for two years or more to be diagnosed with PDD
+According to the DSM-5, individuals must have at least two of the following symptoms for at least two years or more to be diagnosed with PDD

 Insomnia or hypersomnia

-Like appetite changes, it can be typical for those with depression to struggle to sleep or wake up.
+Individuals living with depression may struggle to sleep or stay awake.
 Struggling to fall or stay asleep is called insomnia, whereas sleeping too much or struggling to wake up in the morning is called hypersomnia, which may be associated with the fatigue that often accompanies depression.

 Some people experience both insomnia and hypersomnia.
 For example, someone may struggle to fall asleep at night.
 Still, when they fall asleep late in the night or early morning, they may struggle to wake up on time and could sleep for over eight hours, which is higher than average for adults.